panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 result = 'Value'; // result is initialized
 ```

-On the other side, a variable is *uninitialized* when the declarated variable has not been assigned with an initial value.
+On the other side, a variable is *uninitialized* when the declared variable has not been assigned with an initial value.

 Examples of *uninitialized variables*: